Kip Moore: Personal life

+In his free time, Moore enjoys carpentry, surfing, rock climbing and hiking.

 Moore considers himself a private person.
 "I don't owe anybody anything to tell them about my personal life and that's how I’ve always felt.
 It's ways of protecting people around me, because the minute I say it, people will pry like crazy."
 Moore also considers himself to be a spiritual person. "....I have always had a faith about me.
 There have been times in my life where I’ve had to be really diligent and I’ve taken the time to wake up every morning, read a little bit of scripture, and meditate.
 That centers me in a different way."

 Regarding social media, Moore has admitted that he "loathes" it and feels that he may eventually be "phased out" because he is not creating content aimed at new generations of country music fans.